 The purpose of this policy is to establish the framework that Hawkesbury City Council adopts in investing its surplus funds having due consideration of all legislative requirements.
-All investment decisions must recognise the overall responsibility of Council under its Charter "to bear in mind that it is the custodian and trustee of public assets and to effectively plan for, account for and manage these assets for which it is responsible."
-(Chapter 3 - Local Government Act 1993)
+All investment decisions must recognise the overall responsibility of Council under the Principles of sound financial management (Chapter 3 - Local Government Act 1993) - " Councils should have effective financial and asset management."